 According to the FBI’s Internet Crime Complaint Center Report, thousands of scam email attacks are sent out every day.
 These fraudulent emails, called “phishing emails,” are designed to look like authentic communications from reputable sources like your bank or credit card provider.

-There’s a wide range of email scams but ultimately their goal is to trick you into revealing your personal, financial information – your account numbers, passwords, social security number.
-You may think you can recognize these counterfeit emails when they arrive in your in-box, but the grim reality is that phishing emails and cyber scams cost Americans over $57 million in just one year.
+There’s a wide range of email scams but ultimately their goal is to trick you into revealing your personal, and financial information – your account numbers, passwords, and social security number.
+You may think you can recognize these counterfeit emails when they arrive in your inbox, but the grim reality is that phishing emails and cyber scams cost Americans over $57 million in just one year.

 The FTC warns you to watch out for emails with these seven common messages: